RichardKelley/dendron/docs/3_tutorial_llm_conditional.md

         return NodeStatus.SUCCESS
 ```

 In the constructor, we initialize a spaCy pipeline to perform tokenization at the sentence level.
-In the `tick` function we use that pipeline to split longer strings into sentence, strip the sentences of whitespace, and add them back to the appropriate slot in the blackboard.
+In the `tick` function we use that pipeline to split longer strings into sentences, strip the sentences of whitespace, and add them back to the appropriate slot in the blackboard.

 ## Defining a Single Turn in the Conversation